keithhuels/-Systems-Design-Liability-Application/client-app/README.md

 ---

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.
+# Development Notes:

-## Development server
+## Front end development server

-Run `ng serve` for a dev server.
+Run `npm start` in the client-app folder for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## API development server

+Run `npm start` in the express-api folder to run the API dev server.
+Api requests can be made to `http://localhost:3000/`.

 ## Code scaffolding